Yosef Eliyahu Henkin: Biography

 He was born in 1881 in Klimavichy, Belarus, then in the Russian Empire, and studied at the Slutzker Yeshiva under Rabbi Isser Zalman Meltzer.
-He received rabbinical ordination (semichah) from Rabbi Meltzer, and he was also ordained by Rabbi Yaakov Dovid Wilovsky (the Ridvaz), Rabbi Boruch Ber Leibowitz and Rabbi Yechiel Michel Epstein, the Aruch HaShulchan.
-However, according to the recollections of a student (included in the responsa of Rabbi Henkin's grandson), Rabbi Henkin did not remember receiving ordination from Rabbi Epstein, and for his ordination from Rabbi Wilovsky he was not tested by Wilovsky himself, but by Wilovsky's son-in-law.
+He received rabbinical ordination (semichah) from Meltzer, and he was also ordained by Rabbis Yaakov Dovid Wilovsky, Boruch Ber Leibowitz and Yechiel Michel Epstein.
+According to Henkin's grandson, Henkin did not remember receiving ordination from Rabbi Epstein, and for his ordination from Rabbi Wilovsky he was not tested by Wilovsky himself, but by Wilovsky's son-in-law.
 After serving as rabbi in a number of Russian towns, he emigrated to America in 1922.
 In 1925 he became the director of Ezras Torah, which provided assistance to scholars.
 He served in that capacity until his death.

-Under his guidance, and following his decisions, Ezras Torah published an annual calendar (luach) listing the synagogue and liturgical customs for each day, specifying the specific practice of that day.
-Most traditional non-chassidic synagogues in North America followed the decisions of Rabbi Henkin as their baseline.
+Following his decisions, Ezras Torah published an annual calendar (luach) listing the synagogue and liturgical customs for each day, specifying the specific practice of that day.

-He had two sons: Louis Henkin, legal academician and writer, and Rabbi Hillel Henkin, educator in Connecticut.
+He had two sons: Louis Henkin, a legal academician and writer, and Rabbi Hillel Henkin, an educator in Connecticut.
 His grandson was Rabbi Yehuda Herzl Henkin, an Orthodox rabbi in Israel.
-Many of Rabbi Yosef Eliyahu Henkin's opinions are only known through the responsa of his grandson.
+Many of Yosef Eliyahu Henkin's opinions are only known through the responsa of his grandson.

+Henkin died on August 11, 1973 at his home in New York.

-Halachic Positions
+Positions on Jewish law

-Rabbi Henkin considered Reform marriage as a form of common law marriage requiring a Jewish divorce (get).
+Henkin considered Reform marriage as a form of common law marriage requiring a Jewish divorce (get).